 Similarly, you might be posting too much of the same type of content.
-The solution here is review what type of content is most successful and when it was posted.
-With this data-led approach you can use Agorapulse to setup publishing categories to organize the variety of your publishing schedule.
+The solution here is to review what type of content is most successful and when it was posted.
+With this data-led approach, you can use Agorapulse to set up publishing categories to organize the variety of your publishing schedule.

 Solution: Keep the content going.

-If you know you will experience a busy period in your business where social media might get less attention, plan ahead by scheduling posts (you can do this with Agorapulse!) so you don’t have to create content during a busy season.
+If you know you will experience a busy period in your business where social media might get less attention, plan ahead by scheduling posts.
+(You can do this with Agorapulse!)
+So now, you don’t have to create content during a busy season.
 For those whose busy seasons are unpredictable, keep some evergreen content ready.

 Using bulk uploading, you can pad out an entire month, or campaigns worth of Instagram posts.
 This is super-easy to do now.
 You can import up to 100 images with one bulk CSV file, then configure, schedule to post directly, or add to publishing queues from within Agorapulse.

 Some people will unfollow an account if they feel the content, or even the tone of the content, is inappropriate.

-Solution: Know what is appropriate to your audience.
+Solution: Know what content is appropriate to your audience.

 There are two steps to fixing the problem of inappropriate posts: 1) build a consistent voice for your brand, and 2) get to know your followers.